Sway367/EnergySense_Burden-Analysis-in-RSP-Area/README.md

 In this study, I utilize data from Kaggle.com (https://www.kaggle.com/datasets/rahulgoel1106/xenophobia-on-twitter-during-covid19).
 Kaggle is the world's largest data science community with powerful tools and resources to help achieve data science goals.
+This is a dataset of 43,11477 tweet records of COVID-related statements that people tweeted between March 6th and May 2nd, 2020.

 This is the description of my dataset:
+* The details about the columns are as follows:
 * status_id: A unique id for each tweet [numeric].
 * text: tweet text data [string].
 * created_at: The timestamp of the tweet [timestamp].